Exercise: 7 benefits of regular physical activity

 Winded by grocery shopping or household chores?
 Don’t throw in the towel.
 Regular exercise can leave you breathing easier.

 Exercise delivers oxygen and nutrients to your tissues.
-In fact, regular exercise helps your entire cardiovascular system work more efficiently.
+In fact, regular exercise helps your entire cardiovascular system the circulation of blood through your heart and blood vessels work more efficiently.
 Big deal?
 You bet!
-When your heart and lungs work more efficiently, you'll have more energy to do the things you enjoy.
+When your heart and lungs work more efficiently, you’ll have more energy to do the things you enjoy.

 5. Exercise promotes better sleep.